 - Learn to Say No

-If you have too much to do, learn to say no. Saying no is not mean; it is simply an acknowledgement that you have limited time and energy.
+If you have too much to do, learn to say no. Saying no is not mean; it is simply an acknowledgment that you have limited time and energy.
 Focus on tasks and projects that are uniquely designed for your capabilities.
 Don't waste time on things that are outside of your areas of expertise.
 Unless, of course, you are cultivating a new skill or hobby-then it is perfectly okay to try new things!
 But when you want to get the most done in the least amount of time, say no to things that others could do better.

 - Stop Multi-tasking